taypopp/Popp-Portfolio/TechLayoffs.md

 ### Student, mid 20's

-**- What are the visualizations telling you?** The number of employees that different tech companies have laid off in 2022 **- How do the visualizations make you feel about the data?
+- **What are the visualizations telling you?** The number of employees that different tech companies have laid off in 2022
+- **How do the visualizations make you feel about the data?
 Do the two visualizations make you feel differently?** I’m more shocked by the second visualization, because I can see better how much higher the Amazon bar is.
 It’s also clearer to me, since the company names are oriented in a more easily readable way.
-**- Is there anything that confuses you about the visualizations?** In the first visualization, the title highlights that Amazon is the highest.
+- **Is there anything that confuses you about the visualizations?** In the first visualization, the title highlights that Amazon is the highest.
 However, Amazon isn’t included in the x-axis labels.
 I’m also curious about more recent data, now that we know Twitter has been laying off many of its employees under new leadership.
-**- Is there anything you would do differently to visualize this data?** I think it could help to darken the axis labels just a little bit, for better legibility.
+- **Is there anything you would do differently to visualize this data?** I think it could help to darken the axis labels just a little bit, for better legibility.

-### Professional, mid 50's
+### Student, mid 20's

 ### Feedback Conclusions

-##
+## Final Visualization

 [Return to Portfolio](https://taypopp.github.io/Popp-Portfolio)